Per Merchant definition

 • Universal Digital Loop Carrier (UDLC means the DLC system that has a CO terminal channel bank that is connected to the CO switches on the analog side.

-• SIM Card means the subscriber identity module (a card containing identifying information) which enables a Handset to access the Network.
+• SIM Card means the subscriber identity module which when used with the appropriate mobile phone handset enables you to access the Network.

 • MasterCard means MasterCard International Incorporated.